MicrosoftDocs/powerbi-docs/powerbi-docs/guidance/powerbi-implementation-planning-auditing-monitoring-tenant-level-auditing.md

 > - **Set up servers:** If applicable, install the necessary tools on any servers or virtual machines that are present in your architecture.
 > - **Set up Azure services:** If applicable, provision and set up each Azure service.
 Assign permissions for each administrator/developer who'll be doing development work.

-### Register an Azure AD application
+### Register a Microsoft Entra application

 At this point, you've decided [how to authenticate](#determine-the-authentication-method).
-We recommend that you register an Azure AD application (service principal).
+We recommend that you register a Microsoft Entra application (service principal).
 Commonly referred to as an _app registration_, it should be used for unattended operations that you'll automate.

 For more information about how to create an app registration to retrieve tenant-level auditing data, see [Enable service principal authentication for read-only admin APIs](/power-bi/enterprise/read-only-apis-service-principal-authentication).

 :::image type="icon" source="media/common/checklist.png" border="false":::

-**Checklist** - When registering an Azure AD application, key decisions and actions include:
+**Checklist** - When registering a Microsoft Entra application, key decisions and actions include:

 > [!div class="checklist"]
 > - **Check whether an existing app registration exists:** Verify with IT whether an existing app registration is available for the purpose of running admin APIs.
 If so, determine whether the existing one should be used, or whether a new one should be created.
 > - **Create a new app registration:** Create an app registration when appropriate.
-Consider using an app name such as _PowerBI-AdminAPIs-AADApp_, which clearly describes its purpose.
+Consider using an app name such as _PowerBI-AdminAPIs-EntraApp_, which clearly describes its purpose.
 > - **Create a secret for the app registration:** Once the app registration exists, create a secret for it.
 Set the expiration date based on how often you intend to rotate the secret.
 > - **Securely save the values:** Store the secret, app ID (client ID), and the tenant ID because you'll need them to authenticate with the service principal.
 Use a location that's secure, such as an organizational password vault.
 (If you need to request creation of an app registration from IT, specify that you need these values returned to you.)
 > - **Create a security group:** Create (or request) a security group that will be used for Power BI.
 Consider using group name such as _Power BI admin service principals_, which signifies that the group will be used to access tenant-wide metadata.